-An enlarged safety button, shell release and charging handle are added as well for more straightforward operation.
-You can also choose to add an Aridus mount for a red dot and an Aridus side saddle shell holder.
+An enlarged safety button, shell release, and charging handle are also added for more straightforward operation.
+You can also add an Aridus mount for a red dot and an Aridus side saddle shell holder.

-The Landgon Elite 92 series of pistols is thought of as the perfection of the 92 series of guns.
+The Langdon Elite 92 series of pistols is thought of as the perfection of the 92 series of guns.
 The LTT 1301 is arguably the same in the world of tactical shotguns.
 A better home defense shotgun may not be available at any price.

 5. Benelli M4

 The Benelli M4 is the modern combat shotgun.
 If you want a gun for home defense or 3 Gun (or both) and demand no less than the best, here it is.

 The M4 is the scattergun of choice for John Wick, the United States Marine Corps, and many other noteworthy combat operators.